pip-services/pip-services-docs/content/en/getting_started/recipes/metrics/_index.md

 ### Managing counters

-In the next sections, we will construct examples that show how to define counters and store them in memory, a logger, and external tools.
-We will also learn how to create a dummy component that has no real effect and a composite component that groups one or more different counters.
+In the next sections, we will construct examples that show how to define counters that will store their metrics in memory, in a logger, or in monitoring tools.
+We will also learn to create a dummy component that performs no real measurements and a composite counter component, capable of grouping multiple different counters into one.

 #### Monitored component